thinhtrai1/JpTransliterate/README.md

 - [x] Transliterate kanji to list of words.
 - [x] Transliterate hiragana to katakana and vice versa.
 - [x] Transliterate katakana to romaji.
+- [x] Check if a string is kanji, hiragana or katakana.
 - [x] A TransliterationText widget that presents text with transliteration annotations positioned above.

 ## Roadmap